The Missouri Strip Trial Program

 A New Opportunity for Farmers and Crop Advisors

-The Missouri Strip Trial Program is a new, grower-focused program for 2016, designed to help Missouri farmers and crop advisors compare on-farm management decisions and practices in a low-cost, low-risk setting.
+The Missouri Strip Trial Program is a new, grower-focused program designed to help Missouri farmers and crop advisors compare on-farm management decisions and practices in a low-cost, low-risk setting.

 This program will use on-farm and field-scale research to provide growers with farm-specific data and information they can use to guide decisions and evaluate best management practices while protecting or improving their bottom line.

 The program tools and personalized summary report will be available at no cost for Missouri growers involved in the strip trial program.

 List of 2019 Trials: